BYU vs. South Florida NCAA Football Odds, Plays and Insights | September 25, 2021

 Over/Under Insights

-- BYU and its opponents have not yet scored more than 52 points -- this matchup's over/under -- in a game this season.
+- BYU has not yet combined with its opponents to score more than 53.5 points in a game this year.

-- The two teams combine to average 45 points per game, 7.0 less than the total in this contest.
+- The two teams combine to score 45 points per game, 8.5 less than the over/under in this contest.

 BYU Stats and Trends

-- BYU's games this year have not hit the over on any of three set point totals.
+- BYU's games this year have not eclipsed the over/under yet in three opportunities.

 - The Cougars have turned the ball over two times this season, two fewer than the Bulls have forced (4).